bazukas/obs-qtwebkit/README.md

 Run `make install` to copy plugin binaries into $HOME/.config/obs-studio/plugins.

+Older versions of obs-studio look for plugins in $HOME/.obs-studio/plugins directory.
+If you don't see "QtWebkit Browser" in available sources list, try copying qtwebkit-browser folder to that direcotry.

 # Design choices

 Rendering web pages is done using QWebFrame, which only works in the main thread.
 Because of that,